SLMillar/hobby-selector/en/step_1.md

 --- task ---

-**Test:** Click the play button on the emulator, the LED display should light up, showing your chosen icon.
+**Test:** Click the play button on the simulator, the LED display should light up, showing your chosen icon.

 In this example we have chosen the `X` icon.